tlsnotary/docs-mdbook/src/protocol/notarization/key_exchange.md

 1. Neither party learns the other party's $x$ value
 2. Neither party learns $x_r$, only their respective shares of $x_r$.

-We will use two maliciously secure protocols described on p.25 in the paper [Eﬃcient Secure Two-Party Exponentiation](https://www.cs.umd.edu/~fenghao/paper/modexp.pdf):
+We will use two maliciously secure protocols described on p.25 in the paper [Efficient Secure Two-Party Exponentiation](https://www.cs.umd.edu/~fenghao/paper/modexp.pdf):

 - `A2M` protocol, which converts additive shares into multiplicative shares, i.e. given shares `a` and `b` such that `a + b = c`, it converts them into shares `d` and `e` such that `d * e = c`
 - `M2A` protocol, which converts multiplicative shares into additive shares